Quick to:

 • Are you both coming to the town hall as parents?
 Then you both have to identify yourself.

-• Does the father/duo mother come to the town hall alone?
+• Is the father/duo mother coming to the town hall alone?
 Then, in addition to the Written Consent Recognition document, you must also bring the mother’s proof of identity.

 • Is the mother not registered in the Netherlands?
 In that case, she has to prove that she is not married.
 This can be done with a single status declaration.